jitter200/prida-game/README.md

 The project is a working prototype of a cross-platform 2D platformer game.
 It can be further developed by adding more levels, enemies, animations, sound effects, visual effects, balance improvements, and mobile optimization.

-## Author

-Developed by Alexander Matyunin as part of a bachelor's graduation project.

 ## License